 CyberGhost 1-minute review

 Starting at a bargain-basement $2.25 a month, CyberGhost is easily one of the cheapest VPNs if you’re happy to commit to a longer plan, and you’ll get an industry-leading 45-day money-back guarantee.
 Monthly plans are, however, on the pricey side, and only come with a 14-day guarantee.
+For your money you’ll get access to over 6,700 VPN servers in 110+ locations worldwide – one of the most comprehensive server selections available.

 Although not independently audited, CyberGhost makes some strong statements about whether it logs user activity (it doesn’t), and its apps appear to be thoroughly secure.
 The transparency report is also a nice touch.